spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-enable-guest-checkout-in-b2b-demo-shop.md

 As B2B environments usually implement complex business logics, in the [B2B Demo Shop](/docs/scos/user/intro-to-spryker/b2b-suite.html), guest users cannot check out by default.
 In some cases, you might need guest checkout to be enabled.

-{% info_block infoBox "Examplary implementation" %}
+{% info_block infoBox "Exemplary implementation" %}

-The implementation described in this document is examplary and may require additional development on the project level.
+The implementation described in this document is exemplary and may require additional development on the project level.

 {% endinfo_block %}

 To enable guest checkout: